 AGAINST DEFENDANT CAPITAL ONE FINANCIAL CORP.

 ON BEHALF OF THE CLASS AND/OR THE VIRGINIA SUBCLASS

-- 137. Plaintiffs, including Neelima Panchang and Sailesh Panchang, re-allege and incorporate all other factual allegations set forth in this Complaint. - 138.
+- 109. Plaintiffs, including Neelima Panchang and Sailesh Panchang, re-allege and incorporate all other factual allegations set forth in this Complaint. - 110.
 Capital One Financial Corp. is a "supplier" and the conduct described herein is a "consumer transaction" within the meaning of Va.
-Code Ann. § 59.1-198. - 139.
-As described above, while engaging in trade or commerce within the Commonwealth of Virginia during the time period relevant hereto, Defendant Capital One Financial Corp.: - a.
-Furtively created a new account, the similarly named "360 Performance Savings" account, which featured a higher APY than the 360 Savings account, while failing to pay 360 Savings depositors the same APY as paid on the 360 Performance Savings account; - b.
-Concealed that the 360 Performance Savings account was not Capital One's only online savings account, and that the 360 Savings account continued to exist with a much lower interest rate, which information is material to customers; and - c.
-Failed to correct representations that the 360 Savings online savings account was Capital One's "high interest" savings account, even though it paid a rate of interest that is not "high interest" relative to other online savings account products or Capital One's own online savings account product line, including the 360

-- Performance Savings account (i.e., 0.30% is not "high interest," when Capital One gives 4.35% on its "high yield" 360 Performance Savings account). - 140.
+Code Ann. § 59.1-198. - 111.
+As described above, while engaging in trade or commerce within the Commonwealth of Virginia during the time period relevant hereto, Defendant Capital One Financial Corp.:

+- a.
+Unfairly and deceptively created a new account, the similarly named "360 Performance Savings" account, which featured a higher APY than the 360 Savings account, while failing to pay 360 Savings depositors the same APY as paid on the 360 Performance Savings account; - b.
+Failed to inform customers that the 360 Performance Savings account was not Capital One's only online savings account, and that the 360 Savings account continued to exist with a much lower interest rate, which information is material to customers; - c.
+Failed to disclose to its existing 360 Savings accountholders that a new, materially identical online savings account product was available, namely the 360 Performance Savings account; and - d.
+Failed to correct representations that the 360 Savings online savings account was Capital One's "high interest" savings account, even though it paid a rate of interest that is not "high interest" relative to other online savings account products or Capital One's own online savings account product line, including the 360 Performance Savings account (i.e., 0.30% is not "high interest," when Capital One gives 4.35% on its "high yield" 360 Performance Savings account). - 112.
 The aforesaid fraudulent acts and practices are unlawful and prohibited by the provisions of the Virginia Consumer Protection Act, Va.
 Code.
 Ann. § 59.1-200, including, but not limited to, the following: - a.
-"Misrepresenting that goods or services have certain quantities, characteristics, ingredients, uses, or benefits" (§ 59.1-200(A)(5)); - b.
+"Misrepresenting that goods or services have certain quantities, characteristics, ingredients, uses, or benefits" (§ 59.1-200(A)(5));

+- b.
 "Misrepresenting that goods or services are of a particular standard, quality, grade, style, or model" (§ 59.1-200(A)(6)); - c.
 "Advertising goods or services with intent not to sell them as advertised, or with intent not to sell at the price or upon the terms advertised" (§ 59.1-200(A)(8)); - d.
 "Using any other deception, fraud, false pretense, false promise, or misrepresentation in connection with a consumer transaction" (§ 59.1-200(A)(14)); and - e.
-"Violating any provision of § 18.2-178," i.e., "obtain[ing] by any false pretense or token, from any person, with intent to defraud, money" (§ 59.1-200(A)(57)). - 141.
+"Violating any provision of § 18.2-178," i.e., "obtain[ing] by any false pretense or token, from any person, with intent to defraud, money" (§ 59.1-200(A)(57)). - 113.
 The Virginia Consumer Protection Act is "remedial legislation to promote fair and ethical standards of dealings between suppliers and the consuming public."
 Va.
 Code.
 Ann. § 59.1-197.
-Application of the Virginia Consumer Protection Act to Defendant Capital One Financial Corp.'s conduct as alleged herein is proper because that conduct was committed by Defendant in Virginia and Defendant was unjustly enriched in Virginia. - 142.
-The aforesaid acts damaged Plaintiffs and members of the putative Class and/or Virginia Subclass.

-143. Plaintiffs the putative Class and/or Virginia Subclass are entitled to treble and/or punitive damages pursuant to Va.
+Application of the Virginia Consumer Protection Act to Defendant Capital One Financial Corp.'s conduct as alleged herein is proper because that conduct was committed by Defendant in Virginia and Defendant was unjustly enriched in Virginia. - 114.
+The aforesaid acts damaged Plaintiffs and members of the putative Class and/or Virginia Subclass. - 115.
+Plaintiffs the putative Class and/or Virginia Subclass are entitled to treble and/or punitive damages pursuant to Va.
 Code.
 Ann. § 59.1-204.